robinrodricks/FluentFTP/README.md

 This is not a bug in FluentFTP.
 RFC959 says that EOF on stream mode transfers is signaled by closing the connection.
 On downloads and file listings, the sockets being used on the server will stay in the TIME WAIT state because the server closes the socket when it's done sending the data.
 On uploads, the client sockets will go into the TIME WAIT state because the client closes the connection to signal EOF to the server.

 ## Release Notes

+#### 17.4.1
+- Fix parsing of LinkTarget during GetListing() on Unix FTP servers
+- Improve logging clarity by removing "FluentFTP" prefix in TraceSource

 #### 17.4.0
 - Add MoveFile() and MoveDirectory() to move files and directories safely